CookiesNCream/h5ht/How-To-Contribute.md

 3) Raise an [issue](https://github.com/CookiesNCream/h5ht/issues/new) by indicating a title for the issue (number the issue with e.g. #2, #3, #4, etc. by referring to the most recent #issue and incrementing it by 1), what the issue is, why is it an issue, what needs improvement or fixing, and what can be done to improve or fix it.
 Label the issue (e.g. bug, documentation, accessibility, test coverage).
 See [Raise Issue Template](https://drive.google.com/file/d/0B3o-a_7h0VNMdjJnQnhiVTR1dk0/view?usp=sharing)

 4) Work on the improvement or fixture of each issue on a separate branch (label branch using issue number) and [send a pull request](https://github.com/CookiesNCream/h5ht/pulls) for review, comparing a new head branch of modifications with the base branch by selecting the associated issue number as the new head branch with the pull request.
+The issue number selected will be the title of the pull request.
 See [Send Pull Request Template](https://github.com/CookiesNCream/h5ht/compare)

 5) Upon pull request review approval by the author or maintainers, status checks will be carried out.
 Pull request reviews are carried out in order of priority, with those labelled as **_high priority (easy fix)_** being reviewed before the **_medium priority (middle-of-the-road fix)_** and the **_low priority (difficult fix)_** pull requests.